jeremyvlegros/jeremyvlegros/README.md

 If you use this repository, you use it at your own risks.

-The `Minima` code is licensed by a MIT license (`_layouts`, `_includes`).The license is not included in the directory because :
+The MIT `Minima` code license is not included in the directory because :

-- it is not a substantial portion of code
+- there are no substantial portion of codes
 - most `Minima` files are empty
+- the theme is loaded from `GitHub`

 The `Dracula` `CSS` theme :
 - is licensed